CalebPecka/BIOI4870/README.md

-# BIOI4870
+# A Database for Microbial Contributions to Metabolites (MCM)

-The purpose of this project is to curate and organize predicted bacterial contributions to metabolites.
-This project would be helpful for biological researchers interested in exploring the impact of dysbiosis on host metabolism.
+Dysbiosis in the bacterial gut microbiome leads to both positive and negative health impacts on the host organism.
+Changes in host health can in part be attributed to the altered ability of the microbiome to participate in various metabolic pathways.
+The purpose of this project is to curate and organize predicted bacterial contributions to metabolites in transgenic claudin phenotypes of Mus musculus.
+The public facing webpage for this project visualizes ~100 metabolic pathways and how effectively individual differentially abundant bacteria can contribute to the pathway.
+These results are of interest to biologists exploring how changes in claudin gene expression negatively impacts host health via mechanisms of bacterial dysbiosis.